stelligent/mutato/docs/mvp.md

 ### 1.5 Definitions and Acronyms

 Throughout this document Mu, Mutato, and Mu2 are interchangeable and they all refer to this repository's project.
+Whenever the original Mu is referenced, it is explicitly mentioned as Mu1.

 ## 2. Project Overview